keyboard_arrow_up

 Automated Blasting Machines

-Allow for the large scale treatment of small parts and products.
+Allow for the large-scale treatment of small parts and products.
 Consider how one of these could be used to benefit your company.
-Automated blasting systems remove contaminants, coatings and debris from parts in a manner similar to batch processing, conveyor-type systems.
+Automated blasting systems remove contaminants, coatings, and debris from parts in a manner similar to batch processing or conveyor-type systems.

 Bead Blasters

-Utilize high pressured streams of spherical abrasives to clean or otherwise resurface parts and components in industrial, commercial and domestic settings.
+Utilize high-pressure streams of spherical abrasives to clean or resurface parts and components in industrial, commercial, and domestic settings.

 Sandblast Cabinets

-In similar fashion to automated blasting machines, allow you to do large scale treatment of small parts.
-Sandblast cabinets are enclosures in which items are placed to be abraded.
-Blast cabinets are useful in containing the blasting operation and preventing exposure of the blasting media to surrounding workers.
+Similar to automated blasting machines, sandblast cabinets allow for large-scale treatment of small parts.
+These enclosures contain items to be abraded and help prevent the exposure of blasting media to surrounding workers.

 Can be taken from one worksite to another, making single treatments of large surfaces possible.
-Portable sandblasters are mobile machines of varying size and design that utilize high pressured streams of abrasive materials to clean or otherwise resurface parts and components.
+Portable sandblasters are mobile machines of varying sizes and designs that utilize high-pressure streams of abrasive materials to clean or resurface parts and components.

-A larger version of a sandblast cabinet.
-A typical blast room consists of three main components: a containment structure, an abrasive blast system, and dust collector.
+Are larger versions of sandblast cabinets.
+A typical blast room consists of three main components: a containment structure, an abrasive blast system, and a dust collector.
 If additional dust cleanup is needed, you can check out the systems for dust removal IQS lists here.
-Also, it’s quite common for a blast room to have one or more recycling systems.
+It’s quite common for a blast room to have one or more recycling systems.

-Use gravity to remove the discoloration or dirt from parts’ surfaces.
-When paired with this type of blaster, media is directed into the barrel of the gun from the top.
-Located at the top is a hopper, which holds the supply of media as you work.
-When you press the device, air, together with the media, blasts out of the nozzle at a very high speed.
+Use gravity to remove discoloration or dirt from parts’ surfaces.
+With this type of blaster, media is directed into the barrel of the gun from the top.
+A hopper at the top holds the supply of media as you work.
+When the device is pressed, air and media blast out of the nozzle at high speed.
 Gravity-fed systems use gravity to direct abrasives into the compressed air stream.

-Use canisters, or vessels, to which a gun is hooked up.
-Out of this gun, or hose, wet sand is blasted.
-The pressure pot system is identical to the siphon system except that its abrasive store is negatively pressurized to allow for a more efficient combination of air and abrasive.
-Note: Pressure blasters are easy to use compared to the other types.
-The treatment of metallic parts requires one of two types of blasting machines; wet sandblasters and dry sandblasters.
+Use canisters or vessels, to which a gun is hooked up.
+Out of this gun or hose, wet sand is blasted.
+The pressure pot system is identical to the siphon system, except that its abrasive store is negatively pressurized to allow for a more efficient combination of air and abrasive.
+Pressure blasters are easier to use compared to other types.
+The treatment of metallic parts requires one of two types of blasting machines: wet sandblasters or dry sandblasters.

-Driven by pressurized water while a dry sandblaster uses the power of compressed air.
-It provides a water-driven wet blast that is best for the surface treatment of those parts that require cooling during the blasting.
-This reduces surface deterioration of the parts and maintains the aesthetic value of the material.
+Are driven by pressurized water, while dry sandblasters use compressed air.
+Wet sandblasting is ideal for the surface treatment of parts that require cooling during blasting.
+This prevents surface deterioration and maintains the aesthetic value of the material.

-Release sand with high velocity on the surface to smoothen it.
-This method accounts for most of the surface treatment of a wide variety of materials, parts and products.
+Release sand at high velocity onto surfaces to smooth them.
+This method accounts for most surface treatments across various materials, parts, and products.

 Remove paint or surface deposits by propelling a stream of fine glass beads at high pressure.
-This kind of blasting is not recommended for small parts.
-Rather, it is widely used for surface treatment of the bodies of automobiles.
-It is also popular for cleaning calcium deposits and embedded fungus on pool tiles or any such surfaces.
+This type of blasting is not recommended for small parts but is widely used for treating automobile bodies.
+It is also popular for cleaning calcium deposits and embedded fungus on pool tiles or similar surfaces.

 Use coarser metals as media for cleaning or polishing metal surfaces.
-Shot blasting releases sparks or light, called shot blasts, on impact.
-A shot blast may be composed of many different colors, depending on the selected media.
+Shot blasting releases sparks or light, called shot blasts, upon impact.
+The color of a shot blast depends on the selected media.
 Shot blasting uses two technologies: wheel blasting and air blasting.
-Shot blasters are machines that heave shot at a high speed toward an intended surface in order to remove paint, debris and buildup from the surface.
+Shot blasters are machines that propel shot at high speed toward an intended surface to remove paint, debris, and buildup.

 Wheel Blast Machines

-Converts electrical energy into kinetic energy for propelling abrasives onto a coarse surface.
-This is ideal for surface treatment of big machines or parts that have a large surface area.
+Convert electrical energy into kinetic energy to propel abrasives onto coarse surfaces.
+This method is ideal for treating large machines or parts with expansive surface areas.

 Air Blast Machines

-Are powered by compressed air and projects metals through nozzles onto the component.
+Are powered by compressed air, which propels metals through nozzles onto a component.

 Media Blasting